-(Santa Ana, CA) – Santa Ana College (SAC), in conjunction with the Orange County Sheriff's Department, today announced the upcoming graduation of its Basic Academy class.
-On August 15, 2019, 53 recruits will officially complete their Basic Police Academy training.
+(Santa Ana, Calif.) – Santa Ana College (SAC), in conjunction with the Orange County Sheriff's Department, has announced the upcoming graduation of its Basic Academy class.
+On November 21, 2019, 49 recruits will officially complete their Basic Police Academy training.

-The training, which began on Feb.
-25, 2019, includes a 16-hour Training Academy Preparation course, 120 hours of pre-Academy classes, and 984 hours of Academy classes, which occur over the course of the six-month long comprehensive program.
+The training, which began on June 3, 2019, includes a 16-hour Training Academy Preparation course, 120 hours of pre-Academy classes, and 984 hours of Academy classes, which occur over the course of the six-month comprehensive program.
 The graduation ceremony will feature the recognition of outstanding recruits in the areas of:

 - Physical Training